 Magi-Nation was a Collectible Card Game produced by Interactive Imagination.
-The Framing Device of the game was a far-off world called the Moonlands, located on the moon of a larger planet.
-The inhabitants were called Magi and they used their energy and the power of a stone called Animite to cast spells, forge powerful relics, and to summon up enormous creatures called Dream Creatures with which to work—and battle.
+The game was set in a far-off world called the Moonlands, located on the moon of a larger planet.
+The inhabitants were called Magi and they used their energy and the power of a stone called Animite to cast spells, forge powerful relics, and to summon up enormous creatures called Dream Creatures with which to work and battle.
 Players of the game took place in those battles, using Magi cards, Spells, Relics, and the all-important Creatures.
 The goal of the game was to defeat your opponent's three Magi cards by reducing his energy to 0 while he had no Creatures in play.
 It had a small but devoted fanbase, but little funding; like so many good things, it faded into the ether.
 Over its full run, it produced six complete sets (one went unreleased, but significant portions of it can be found online), numerous promo cards and two Game Boy pseudo-MonsRPGs.After the game ended its run in the USA, it continued to be released in Japan for two full years after the final US release.
 The second RPG video game, released on the Game Boy Advance, came out only in Japan, and was heavily connected to a manga based on the series—with a different art style.
 The video game was a remake of the first Game Boy Color game with the American character Tony Jones swapped out for a Japanese character named Dan.
 The official U.S. site teased that the sixth set would be released to coincide with a CGI Animated Series that was currently in development, based on the Game Boy game.
 Unfortunately, the cartoon seemed trapped in Development Hell.Six years later, the cartoon is released.
 It is traditionally animated using an Animesque style.
 Things have changed, and we'll leave it at that.There is also a Magi-Nation Wiki on Wikia for those interested.

 Tropes common to the franchise as a whole include: